Karl Alfred von Zittel: Biography

+Publications and honours

-He was author of Aus der Urzeit and Die Sahara (1883).
+Zittel published Aus der Urzeit and Die Sahara (1883).
 In 1899, he published Geschichte der Geologie und Palaeontologie bis Ende des 19 Jahrhunderts, a monumental history of the progress of geological science.
 Zittel was president of the Royal Bavarian Academy of Sciences from 1899, and in 1894 he was awarded the Wollaston medal by the Geological Society of London.
 He was elected an international honorary member of the American Academy of Arts and Sciences in 1903.